Harry Ware: Playing career

-Management career
+Managerial career

 After the war, Ware spent three spells in charge of Cheshire County League side Northwich Victoria between 1947 and 1953 and served Dutch side E.D.O.
 Haarlem as trainer-coach before returning to Burslem in November 1956 to serve Port Vale as a coach under manager Freddie Steele.
 He left Vale Park in June 1958 to become manager of Crewe Alexandra.
 He led the "Railwaymen" to 18th and 14th places finishes in the Fourth Division in 1958–59 and 1959–60.
-He spent 100 games in charge at Gresty Road, before leaving in May 1960.
+He spent 100 games in charge at Gresty Road before leaving in May 1960.
 He moved on to Stoke City as assistant trainer, then reserve team manager, and finally a scout.